How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Ultrasonic friction reduction model review

 \section{Ultrasonic friction reduction model review}

-Even though researchers there is broad agreement that ultrasonic friction reduction stems from intermittent contact \cite{wiertlewski2016partial,vezzoli2017friction}, it is still unclear precisely how the effect depends on, the amplitude, velocity, and acceleration of the transverse vibrations.
+Even though researchers have broad agreement that ultrasonic friction reduction stems from intermittent contact \cite{wiertlewski2016partial,vezzoli2017friction}, it is still unclear precisely how the effect depends on the amplitude, velocity, and acceleration of the transverse vibrations.
 Three leading hypotheses are discussed in this section.

-Based on Boyle's law and multiscale contact theory \cite{persson2013contact}, Wiertlewski, et al. \cite{wiertlewski2016partial} argued that the relative friction force ($\mu '$), which is a ratio of the friction force when the ultrasonic vibration is on to the friction force when the ultrasonic vibration is off, depends on the square of vibration amplitude (Eq. \ref{eq:1_1}).
+Based on Boyle's law and multiscale contact theory \cite{persson2013contact}, Wiertlewski, et al. \cite{wiertlewski2016partial} concluded that the relative friction force ($\mu '$), which is a ratio of the friction force when the ultrasonic vibration is on to the friction force when the ultrasonic vibration is off, depends on the square of vibration amplitude (Eq. \ref{eq:1_1}).

 where the $\alpha$, $p_0$, $u_0$, and $p_s$ are the vibration amplitude of the plate, the atmospheric pressure, the gap at rest, and the pressing pressure, respectively.
 Although the model showed good fit with the results from human fingers and an artificial finger, it did not consider the effect of vibration frequency, which was shown to be an important factor in \cite{vezzoli2017friction,sednaoui2017friction,giraud2018evaluation}.